aws-lite/aws-lite.org/app/docs/testing-api.md

 ---
 # Testing API

-> This feature is [currently actively accepting feedback](https://github.com/architect/aws-lite/issues/102), and will be finalized by v1.0.
+> This feature is [under active development, and is accepting feedback](https://github.com/architect/aws-lite/issues/102).
+It is expected to be finalized by v1.0.

 ## Introduction